fellhorn/rotated_box_encoding_analysis/README.md

 # rotated_box_encoding_analysis
-Analaysis of differnet box encodings for object detection with rotated boxes
+Analysis of different box encodings for object detection with rotated boxes